netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes-1.x.md

 ## 1.0.2

-1.0.2 is a small update that includes a number of dependency updates and bug fixes, as well as initial alpha support for backups of built-in Redis and PostgreSQL.
+Provides a number of dependency updates and bug fixes, and includes initial support for backups of built-in Redis and PostgreSQL.

 ## 1.0.1